-Veterans Rohan Bopanna and Sania Mirza, who will team up for Tokyo 2020, are India’s medals hope in tennis.
-The duo has had a mixed start to the Olympic year as Rohan Bopanna won the Qatar Open and has reached the quarter-finals of the year’s first Grand Slam.
+Veterans Rohan Bopanna and Sania Mirza, who are likely to team up for India in Tokyo, are the medals hope for Indian tennis.
+The duo has had a mixed start to 2020 as Rohan Bopanna won the Qatar Open and has reached the quarter-finals of the year’s first Grand Slam.

-Sathiyan Gnanasekaran, who broke into the top 25 of the ITTF rankings recently could earn a direct entry into the marquee event while the likes of veteran Achanta Sharath Kamal and Harmeet Desai will have to go through the qualifying grind to seal the remaining spot in the men’s singles.
+Sathiyan Gnanasekaran, who broke into the top 25 of the ITTF rankings recently could earn a direct entry into the marquee event while veteran Achanta Sharath Kamal and Harmeet Desai will have to go through the qualifying grind to seal the remaining spot for Indian table tennis players in the men’s singles.

-Fresh from winning a bronze medal at the Hempel World Series, 22-year-old Nethra Kumanan could yet secure a place and hope to sail in her maiden Olympics in the laser radial category in the next couple of months.
+Fresh from winning a bronze medal at the Hempel World Series, Nethra Kumanan could yet secure a place and hope to sail in her maiden Olympics in the laser radial category.

-The Olympic Games list of sports for Indian participation will be updated as and when athletes qualify for a discipline.
+The Olympic Games list for Indian participation will be updated as and when athletes qualify for a discipline.